 - Liver starts to produce blood cells (2, 3)

-You may start to notice some changes in your body this week.
-(Don’t feel alarmed if you don’t notice any changes; they’ll come along soon enough.)
+You may start to notice some changes in your body this week — some of the early signs of pregnancy.
+(Don’t feel alarmed if you don’t notice any changes; they’ll come along soon enough.
+For most women, the first trimester brings along plenty of symptoms!)

 - Eat small, frequent meals